Todomir/todomir.dev/README.md

-# todomir.dev
+# abn.ooo

-Welcome to the whimsical world of `todomir.dev`, where code meets creativity!
+Welcome to the whimsical world of `abn.ooo`, where code meets creativity!
 This is my personal portfolio, crafted with the speed of Qwik and the elegance of modern web technologies.
 It's a place where performance pirouettes gracefully alongside aesthetics, all in the name of showcasing some seriously snazzy projects and cool blog posts.

 ## Tech Stack